Hrušovany u Brna: Etymology

 The Czech name was probably derived from the word Hrušované, which indicates people who came from a place called Hrušov or Hrušová.
 The German name Rohrbach means 'reed stream'.
 There is also a theory that the Czech name was derived from the often flooded stream, which was called Gruschbach ('scary stream') in German and Grušový potok in Czech.
 The people who lived along the stream were called Grušované.

 Geography

 Hrušovany u Brna is located about 16 km south of Brno.
 It lies in the Dyje–Svratka Valley.
 The highest point is at 221 m above sea level.
 The municipality is situated on the right bank of the Šatava River.

 History

 The first written mention of Hrušovany is from 1252, when the village was donated to the monastery in Žďár nad Sázavou.
 Wine growing in Hrušovany was first documented in 1341.
 The monastery owned Hrušovany until 1493 and then in the second half of the 16th century.
 In the 17th century, the owners often changed and included the Olomouc bishopric.
-In the 18th and 19th centuries, Hrušovany was a property of the Sinzendorf family (1702–1748), the Dietrichstein family (1748–1819) and Dukes of Teschen (Albert Casimir and Charles Louis; 1819–1847).
+In the 18th and 19th centuries, Hrušovany was a property of the Sinzendorf family (1702–1748), the Dietrichstein family (1748–1819) and the Dukes of Teschen (Albert Casimir and Charles Louis; 1819–1847).